LostStrix/List-RC-EUR-No-scam-/README.md

  • Oldschoolrc.net: ❔

  • Funcaps'nl/com: Very serious and fast (6 - 8 days) recommended by FedEx.
 After-sales service attentive and polite.
 They have two different headquarters, one in England (.com) and one in the Netherlands (.nl).
-Depending on the site chosen, the sender will send from England or the Netherlands. ☑️
+Depending on the site chosen, the sender will send from England or the Netherlands. ☑️ (No longer ships orders to other countries except the Netherlands.) ⚠️

  • AnyChem: ❔